tskit-dev/tstrait/docs/output.md

 Randomness is controlled in **tstrait** through `random_seed`.
 It is used to generate [numpy.random.Generator](https://numpy.org/doc/stable/reference/random/generator.html#numpy.random.Generator) object, such that the simulation output will be the same when the `random_seed` is set to be the same value.

-In the below example, we will be simulating 5 individuals with 3 causal sites from {class}`.TraitModelAllele` model.
+In the below example, we will be simulating 5 individuals with 3 causal sites from {class}`.TraitModelAlleleFrequency` model.
 The other simulation parameters are set to be the same as the example in the [Quickstart](quickstart.md) page.

 ```{code-cell} ipython3
 import msprime